 Vocabulary is important, and it is a challenge as different organizations and industries use different terminology for similar things.
 For example, in tech support there are numerous terms used for the support event including incident, case, trouble ticket, call, or service request.
 In this guide we will use the term “incident.”
 We will use "knowledge worker" as the generic term for people involved in resolving issues and problem solving activities.
 In tech support the knowledge worker is often the Support Analyst: the folks in the support organization who solve customer issues.
-These people are also called support agents, support engineers, or customer support reps (CSR).
+These people are also sometimes called support agents, support engineers, or customer support reps (CSR).

 This guide uses the same terms as those found in the KCS v6 Practices Guide glossary.
 A few bear repeating: